joagre/ratatoskr/ideas/r.md

 That is it.

-A Satie application can composed of multiple modules within a directory hierarchy, the process remains the same.
-For instance, consider an application named `zarah` consisting of a hierarchy of modules.
+An application can be composed of a multitude of modules within a directory hierarchy, the build process remains the same.
+For instance, consider an application named `zarah` that looks like this:

-The zarah modules:
 ```
 $ cd zarah
 $ find .